courtiol/courtiol/README.md

 - [matingRhinos](https://github.com/courtiol/matingRhinos): for a paper about mate choice and mating success in white rhinos
 - [mammalianMI](https://github.com/courtiol/mammalianMI): for a paper about how to quantify maternal investment in mammals
 - [MPA_questionnaire](https://github.com/courtiol/MPA_questionnaire): for a questionnaire on the number of people working in marine protected areas
+- [MPAanalyses](https://github.com/courtiol/MPAanalyses): for an R package and script analysing the MPA data we collected
 - [predictMM](https://github.com/courtiol/predictMM): for a paper in prep on the topic of point predictions in linear models (private)
 - [rangeRinPA](https://github.com/courtiol/rangeRinPA) & [rangeRinPA_private](https://github.com/courtiol/rangeRinPA_private): for a paper on the number of people working in terrestrial protected areas
 - [seeadleR_private](https://github.com/courtiol/seeadleR_private): for an upcoming paper on the changes in distribution of White-tailed Sea Eagles in Germany